Allocation of locally generated electricity in renewable energy communities: Case study

 \subsection{Test case 4: impact of initial repartition keys}

-The last test case presented in this paper illustrates the impact of employing different initial repartition keys.
-Moreover, it also showcases the functioning of the constraint imposing a maximum key deviation.
-In this context, key deviations are represented by the difference between optimised and initial repartition keys of each REC member ($k_{t,i} - K_{t,i}$).
-To perform this analysis, a smaller REC is selected, composed of six members: five net consumers (User1 -- User5) and one net producer (User6).
-The simulation horizon is reduced to one month (April) because of the high number of runs required to perform the following analyses.
+In this last example we analyse the minimum revenue of REC members obtained through the use of initial repartition keys as described in Section~\ref{subsec:initial_keys}, Linear~program~\hyperref[lp:lp3]{3}.
+To that end, we must define the initial keys $K_{i}$ and the tolerance $X_{t,i}$.

-This example tests different types of initial repartition keys: \begin{itemize} \item Uniform: evenly distributed among the REC members -- all members with positive net demand receive the same percentage of the local production. \item Proportional static: Each member obtains a percentage of the local production which is proportional to their average demand over the simulated period -- each member receives a different initial key, constant over time. \item Proportional dynamic: Each member obtains a percentage of the available local production which is proportional to their instantaneous demand -- each member receives a different initial key per metering period of the simulation. \end{itemize}
+In this example, we test two different types of initial repartition keys ($K_{i}$): \begin{itemize} \item Uniform: evenly distributed among the REC members---all members with positive net demand receive the same percentage of the total available local electricity. \item Proportional: each member obtains a percentage of the total local available electricity which is proportional to their average demand over the simulated period---each member receives a different initial key, constant over time. \end{itemize} Both sets of initial keys can be pre-computed by the ECM based on historical data of the REC members.

-Table \ref{tab:covered_consumption} lists the total consumption and production of the system and total allocated production achieved with the three types of initial keys.
-With the proportional dynamic keys, the local production is used up to $76\%$ more than with uniform keys, and $29\%$ more than with proportional static keys.

-In the following, the evolution of several parameters over a range of maximum allowed key deviations $X_{t,i}$ given as parameters, is shown.
-The allowed deviations span from $0\%$, meaning that the optimised keys cannot deviate from the initial keys, to $100\%$, meaning that the optimised keys may deviate as much as needed, taking any value in $\left[0, 1\right]$.
-Since dynamic keys lead to the most optimal distribution between local and global sales as long as the price $\xi_{i}^{b}$ is the same for all members (i.e., same retailer contract), the sales do not change for different values of $X_{t,i}$ when these keys are implemented.
-For this reason, the different parameter evolutions shown in the rest of this section do not contain the impact of using dynamic keys.
-This also indicates that dynamic keys are a suitable solution when no other constraint is required, and purchasing prices $\xi_{i}^{b}$ are similar across REC members.